johnstevenson/composer-runtime/README.md

 $result = $composer->capture('update', $output, $workingDir);
 ```

-In addition to this, and complementing Composer's own package commands, Composer-Runtime includes full package-management capabilities.
+In addition to this, and complementing Composer's own package commands, **Composer-Runtime** includes full package administration capabilities.
 You can, for example, create and install packages for project requirements:

 ```php
 <?php